 Let’s discuss how you can ensure you include relevant keywords related to that desired position to get your resume selected.
 One of the best places to identify the keywords to incorporate in your resume is the job advertisement.
 You should pay close attention to the job description detailed in the announcement and make a note of the main criteria.

-You can also check out similar job descriptions or postings, or use Google’s keyword tools to find words.
+You can also check out similar job descriptions or postings or use Google’s keyword tools to find words.
 If the company has a website, spend some time reviewing the content and jotting down what is relevant.
-In particular, pay attention to their goals and philosophy.
+In particular, please pay attention to their goals and philosophy.
 If the site includes its mission statement, read it carefully and make a note of essential points.

 How to Use Keywords in Your Resume

 The biggest mistake you can make is copying and pasting chunks of text from job postings or descriptions directly into your resume.
 Of course, you need to show how your skills relate to those detailed in the job description, but be careful not to use the language of the advertisement verbatim.

-Not only will this hint at a distinct lack of imagination, but it will leave the prospective employer wondering whether you what you included in your resume is accurate.
+Not only will this hint at a distinct lack of imagination, but it will leave the prospective employer wondering whether what you included in your resume is accurate.
 The trick is to weave the industry-specific keywords into your resume in a natural way.

-If, after doing your initial research to identify keywords, you end up with a list of 50 words, don’t be tempted to try and shoehorn them all in.
+If you end up with a list of 50 words after doing your initial research to identify keywords, don’t be tempted to try and shoehorn them all in.
 This strategy can easily backfire, and it’s unlikely to impress the company’s hiring committee.
 When writing your resume, be selective about the words you include.
-Your resume should read naturally while adding the group of keywords that are most important.
+Your resume should read naturally while adding the group of most important keywords.

 Incorporate Action Words to Add Pizzazz